-Can You Roller Skate on the Road?
 Technically you can roller skate on the road, but roller skating on the road can be unsafe sometimes because of high traffic and bumps on the road.
-A road with less traffic and a smoother surface is always safer and preferred for skating than other roads.
+Roads with less traffic and smoother surfaces are safer and best for skating.

-roller skating on road can be unsafe in many situations as well, there are many other problems you might face while skating on the road as it is completely different than skating indoor as when you are indoor the surface is very smooth and there’s only you skating in the court but in outdoor skating, there will be rough surfaces, small rocks, bumps, vehicles, people, etc. on the road.
+roller skating on the road can be unsafe in many situations as well, there are many other problems you might face while skating on the road as it is completely different than skating on a rink as when you are indoors the surface is very smooth and there’s only you skating in the court but in outdoor skating, there will be rough surfaces, small rocks, bumps, vehicles, people, etc. on the road.

 Is It Legal to Roller Skate On-Road?

-There are no rules or laws regarding roller skating on the road in many countries until and unless you are skating on a road with less traffic as if you roller skate on a highway, police may charge you but the probability is very less, depending on your local area.
+There are no rules or laws regarding roller skating on the road in many countries until and unless you are skating on a road with less traffic but if you roller skate on a highway, police may charge you but the probability is very low, depending on your local area.

-Rules and Laws for roller skating are kinds of very similar and commonly the same for cycling which definitely allows us to roller skate on roads.
+Rules and Laws for roller skating are very similar and commonly the same for cycling which definitely allows us to roller skate on roads.

 Is it Safe to Roller Skate on the Road?